Fercip123/Project-Archive/README.md

 # Portfolio & Technical Explorations

-Welcome to my portfolio repository.
 This repository serves as an archive of my academic journey in Computer Science, as well as documentation of my professional projects and independent research.

 ## Areas of Focus
 - **Computational Intelligence:** Exploring optimization algorithms and data modeling.